LukoJy3D/perfect100/guides/Noita/achievements/The_Gods_Are_Afraid.md

 :trophy: **Guide written by a human**:

 Do over a million damage in one hit.
 Mods must be disabled to obtain this achievement.

-There are some high damage want builds on Noita wiki [Expert guides page](https://noita.wiki.gg/wiki/Expert_Guide:_High_Damage_Wands_with_Spells_to_Power), however these can be quite confusing for new players.
-I'd suggest getting the hang of basic [wand mechanics](https://noita.wiki.gg/wiki/Guide:_Wand_Mechanicsv) first before you move on to high damage wands.
+There are some high damage want builds on the Noita wiki [Expert guides page](https://noita.wiki.gg/wiki/Expert_Guide:_High_Damage_Wands_with_Spells_to_Power).
+However, these can be pretty confusing for new players.
+I'd suggest getting the hang of basic [wand mechanics](https://noita.wiki.gg/wiki/Guide:_Wand_Mechanicsv) first before you move on to high-damage wands.

 ---